pyscf/pyscf.github.io/source/user/lo.rst

 orbitals :math:`\phi` are as local as possible.
 This is typically achieved by two kinds of
-methods: One is by projection onto a pre-defined local orbital set (e.g., AO, pseudopotential orbitals); The other is by numerical optimization on a cost function :math:`f`, which can be choosen as different localization criterion, e.g., in Boys localization, the dipole (spread) of a molecule,
+methods: One is by projection onto a pre-defined local orbital set (e.g., AO, pseudopotential orbitals); The other is by numerical optimization on a cost function :math:`f`, which can be chosen as different localization criterion, e.g., in Boys localization, the dipole (spread) of a molecule,

 .. math::